Digital Air Strike: Pack Your Showroom Fast

 A digital air strike is a short, concentrated paid social campaign built around a single offer, a specific event window, and a direct path from ad click to showroom appointment.
 It’s not evergreen brand advertising.
 It’s designed to flood your primary market area with one message for five to seven days and generate appointments fast.

 Most dealerships run event marketing the same way they did a decade ago: mailers, radio, boosted posts.
 That approach creates activity but not accountability.
-A digital air strike ties every dollar spent to a measurable outcome, specifically leads set, appointments confirmed, and cars sold.
+A digital air strike ties every dollar to a measurable outcome, specifically leads set, appointments confirmed, and units sold.

-How does a digital air strike specifically benefit dealerships running sales events?
+How does a digital air strike strategy benefit car dealerships specifically?

 +